cmavro/TempoQR/README.md

 # TempoQR
-This is the code for the manuscript [Temporal Question Reasoning for Question Answering over Temporal Knowledge Graphs](https://drive.google.com/file/d/1-dOQa0B_vm9bMoO4uuFjCabgoxAH7waK/view?usp=sharing).
+This is the code for the manuscript "TempoQR: Temporal Question Reasoning over Knowledge Graphs" (AAAI2022).

 ## Installation